 All applicants are required to attend the "Visitation Services Orientation".
-Orientation is held every Wednesday.
-Please note there will not be an Orientation during the holidays on November 23, 2016, December 21, 2016 and December 28, 2016.
+Orientation will held on the FIRST Wednesday of the month through April 30, 2017.
+Then as of May 1, 2017, the Orientation will be held every Wednesday.
 It begins at 1:30 PM and lasts about two hours.
 Applicants are encouraged to arrive at least 15 minutes before the orientation.
 All applicants MUST bring a copy of their final court order to the orientation.
 NO CHILDREN ARE ALLOWED AT THE ORIENTATION.

 All applicants are expected to follow all program rules and guidelines, provided to you in the orientation meeting.

 To change your court order or visitation rights, you will need to go to court.
 You may contact the following agencies for affordable legal assistance if you do not have an attorney already: